isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        }
    ]

-Again, it is better to specify the relay address at the shared network level; this value will be inherited by all subnets belonging to the shared network.
+Again, it is better to specify the relay address at the shared-network level; this value will be inherited by all subnets belonging to the shared network.